parallaxinc/propeller/libraries/community/p2/All/nextion_ez_p2/README.md

 For this to happen, the variables you want to read/write must be at the page you are currently on.
 Otherwise, if the variables are of **global** scope, you will need to use a prefix with the page name that the variables are at.
 Example: `nextion.readNumber(STRING("page0.va0.val"))`   'If the variable is at page0
-The same goes for the other functions as well.
+The same goes for the other methods as well.

 ## Compatibility
 * Propeller (spin version in P1 folder)